arun-vlsi/OpenSiliconHub/README.md

 ## Getting Started

-This repository contains multiple independent Verilog hardware cores.
-Each core can be explored, simulated, and reused individually using standard HDL tools.
+This repository contains multiple independent, reusable Verilog hardware cores.
+Each core can be explored, simulated, and integrated individually using standard HDL tools.

+This section provides general guidance to help new users get started quickly.
+Core-specific instructions may vary and are typically documented within the respective core directories.

 ### Prerequisites
-- Verilog simulator (Icarus Verilog / Verilator / Questa)
+- A Verilog simulator (e.g., Icarus Verilog, Verilator, or a compatible simulator)
-- GTKWave (for waveform visualization)
+- GTKWave or a compatible waveform viewer (optional, for signal inspection)

 ### General Simulation Flow
-1. Navigate to the desired core directory.
+1. Navigate to the directory of the desired hardware core.
-2. Compile the Verilog design along with its testbench.
+2. Compile the Verilog source files along with the corresponding testbench.
-3. Run the simulation using your preferred simulator.
+3. Run the simulation using your chosen simulator.
-4. Inspect waveforms or logs to verify correct behavior.
+4. Inspect simulation logs or waveforms to verify correct functionality.

-> Note: Exact file names and simulation steps may vary between cores.
+---

 ## Core Examples